INO-quantum/scanning-cavity-lock/README.md

   * For fine-adjustment of the feedback parameters you can use the step function command `Ls#r` which works as `p6r` but offsets the laser setpoint by `#` μs after 1s and sets it back after another 5s.
 As before use `p3_statistics.py` to analyze the trace and optimize for fastest damping.
 This optimization usually requires to reduce the gains from the previous step since high gains tend to oscillate longer and one has to find a good compromize between fast damping and small error.
 Here the error vs. time plot is useful as well as the FFT plot.
   * At the moment no derivative part is implemented, but it might be helpful to get faster damping times.
 However, from experience it might be tricky to adjust that it does not add too much high-frequency noise.
   * The same optimization can be done on the ramp feedback using the commands `Rki#` and `Rkp#` to adjust the ramp integral and proportional feedback parameters.
 The commands `p6r` or `p3r` can be used as before for obtaining statistics of the ramp error signal and the step function command `Rs#r` can be used to generate a trace for the step respond.
   * After this optimization the lock is ready to be used.
 Using this lock we get a stable green MOT by adjusting the setpoint `LASER_SET_MU` with the `Ls#` command.

-We have to change the setpoint from day to day by about 10μs, but this needs to be further monitored.
+## Performance

 The measured laser noise for 10s duration gives standard deviation 61(2)kHz (laser_kp = 1500, laser\_ki = 30):